alexanderaleskin/telegram_django_bot/README.rst

 The key feature of the lib is ``TelegaViewSet`` - class for manage Django ORM model.
-It is designed in the similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_.
-TelegaViewSet provides logic to manage ORM model from Telegram through bot interface.
+It is designed in the similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides response in serializable format (usually in json format) to frontend app, TelegaViewSet provides response to user in telegram interface in message format with buttons.
+So, you will manage data and receive response in human format by executing TelegaViewSet method.
+The methods use some kind of templates for generating human response (it is possible to overwrite these templates).
 By default, TelegaViewSet has 5 methods:

 * ``create`` - create a new instance of specified ORM model;
 * ``change`` - update instance fields of specified ORM model;